Smichov Secondary Technical School

-Smichov Secondary Technical School (Czech: Smíchovská střední průmyslová škola, SSPŠ) is a secondary school based in the capital city of the Czech Republic Prague, Smíchov.
+Smichov Secondary Technical School (Czech: Smíchovská střední průmyslová škola, gymnázium a hotelová škola Radlická, příspěvková organizace, SSPŠ) is a secondary school based in the capital city of the Czech Republic Prague, Smíchov.
 It was founded in 1901 and now has over 600 students in 20 classes.
 Currently, the courses of Information technology, Cyber Security and Gymnasium are taught here.
 Students specialize in various sub-disciplines such as application development, virtual and augmented reality, Cyber Security, Multimedia, Internet of things, Robotics and Web applications.

 History

 SSPS was founded in 1901 by the city of Smichov which elected Ing.
 Emanuel Hertik as the first principal.
 Few years later, World War I struck the school as it was used for war purposes and in 1915 the school had department for war invalids.

 The school experienced prosperity during the First Czechoslovak Republic.
 In said period automobile construction course was opened and optical and mechanical departments were created.

 SSPS was also affected by World War II.
 Ferdinand Blavic, the school's principal was executed and many student's were forcibly taken to work in German companies such as Friesecke&Höppfner.

 In the nineties, SSPS was equipped with computational hardware for the first time and it even started to offer study programmes which ended with Matura.